Vera Papisova: Career

 In April 2018, Papisova attended three days of the 2018 Coachella Valley Music and Arts Festival in Indio, California to cover a sexual health app that provides verified STD results.
 During her time at the festival, she interviewed 54 women who had been sexually harassed and sexually assaulted at the festival.
 Papisova was also sexually harassed and sexually assaulted, saying she was groped 22 times over 10 hours she was at the festival.
 Papisova published an article about her experience on Teen Vogue.

 Papisova documented the aftermath of reporting and coming forward about the experience on social media and, when the article came out, discussing the experience in interviews.
 She said that it illustrates online harassment and the double-victimization that victims of sexual harassment typically face.
-Responses ranged from asking what Papisova was wearing to slut shaming to getting rape threats and death threats.
+Responses ranged from asking what Papisova was wearing to slut shaming to receiving rape threats and death threats.

+On February 2025, Papisova published an article in Cosmopolitan that documented her experience going on far-right dating apps dating conservatives over the course of 2024.
+This piece was widely circulated as it provided a first hand account into the behaviors of far-right men in the dating scene.
+She matched with 60 men and went on dates with at least five men.
+The six men she mentioned in the article included: a man who has sent her death threats, a man with a swastika tattoo on his arm, a man who funds a crisis pregnancy center, and a man who touched her inappropriately in a church on a first date.

 Personal life

 While an undergraduate student at Boston University, Papisova worked in restaurant jobs, which she continued to do after graduating and working as a freelance journalist.
 After his death in June 2018, Papisova said that Anthony Bourdain had seen a busboy sexually harassing her at her job.
 Bourdain reported it to Papisova's manager, who had up until that point not addressed the issue.

 In 2013, while living in Boston and going to college, Papisova witnessed the 2013 Boston Marathon bombing from a nearby rooftop.